shopware5/devdocs/source/developers-guide/plugin-configuration/index.md

 </config>
 ```

-With the help of the scope parameter we can assign configurations per subshop.
-Without the scope parameter the configuration is used in all subshops.
+With the help of the scope attribute we can assign configurations per subshop.
+Without the scope attribute the configuration is used in all subshops.
 We´ve mentioned this earlier this article.

 ```php
 public function onPostDispatch(Enlight_Event_EventArgs $arguments)